 Product Lifecycle to Product Lifecycle Management

 Initially, the product lifecycle was seen as a model for marketers and economists to gain maximum return from a product.
-The past made it easier for them to analyse and predict the outcomes of a products life.
+The past made it easier for them to analyze and predict the outcomes of a product’s life.
 This was all great, it allowed corporations to save time and cut some costs but room for improvement was still at large.

 The first leap into PLM

 You can ask anyone in the PLM industry or go on the world wide web, you’ll find the same common answer, that the infamous American Motors Corporation (AMC) first initiated PLM in 1985.
 They took the first leap when searching for results to enhance the product development process for their Jeep Grand Cherokee.